 IOM supports the Government of Belgium with travel and other resettlement related services upon request of the governmental agencies dealing with the implementation of the resettlement programme, namely the Federal Agency for the Reception of Asylum Seekers (Fedasil) and the Office of the Commissioner General for Refugees and Stateless Persons (CGRS).

 IOM carries out pre-departure health assessments based on the guidelines received from Fedasil.
-These health assessments are carried to ensure that people travel in a safe and dignified manner, receive appropriate assistance when required and do not pose a health risk towards other travelers or the receiving communities.
+These health assessments are carried out to ensure that people travel in a safe and dignified manner, receive appropriate assistance when required and do not pose a health risk towards other travellers or the receiving communities.

 Moreover, IOM assists Fedasil in providing pre-departure orientation and pre-embarkation training.
 The training consists of interactive games and exercises with the refugees on different cultures, traditions, norms and values and tackles the phenomenon of culture shock.
 This training is key to prepare the refugees for a successful integration into Belgian society.